hzFishy/UnrealNotes/content/Other/Learn/Unreal Engine learning speedrun.md

 > "UserWidgets are used in Epic Games' UI System, called **Unreal Motion Graphics** (UMG)." - [Cedric](https://cedric-neukirchen.net/docs/multiplayer-compendium/common-classes/userwidget/)<br>
 > This is the class you will use to display text, menus, inputs and more.

-> [!Info] To go further ...
+> [!Info] To go further
-> More info can be found on [Cedric's Multiplayer Compendium](https://cedric-neukirchen.net/docs/multiplayer-compendium/common-classes/) and the [Official UE C++ API Reference](https://dev.epicgames.com/documentation/en-us/unreal-engine/API/Classes)
+> More info can be found on [Cedric's Multiplayer Compendium](https://cedric-neukirchen.net/docs/multiplayer-compendium/common-classes/), [WizardCell's Persistent Data Compendium](https://wizardcell.com/unreal/persistent-data/#gameframework-objects) and the [Official UE C++ API Reference](https://dev.epicgames.com/documentation/en-us/unreal-engine/API/Classes)

 ## Blueprints
 > A mix of my naming convention and what most people do: [[Working as a team in Unreal Engine#For Designers]]